-The validity of the main trial will be evaluated by assessing the feasibility of the main trial; readiness for trial; and evidence of promise of the programme.
+The validity of the main trial was evaluated by assessing the feasibility of the main trial; readiness for trial; and evidence of promise of the programme.

 Feasibility of the main trial.
-This covers an assessment of the delivery model, the capacity to recruit schools to the trial and release teachers for the necessary CPD and teacher engagement with the programme (including fulfilment of training requirements and implementation in the classroom).
-These will be assessed using routine programme data, teacher surveys, classroom visits and teacher and facilitator interviews.
-The feasibility of the current trial design will also be considered.
-This includes the numbers of EAL pupils reached and type of EAL pupils reached, in terms of both receipt of EverFSM (as indicated in the National Pupil Database) and in terms of range of fluency of EAL pupils (as indicated by the fluency indicators collected annually for the school census).
+This covered an assessment of the delivery model, the capacity to recruit schools to the trial and release teachers for the necessary CPD and teacher engagement with the programme (including fulfilment of training requirements and implementation in the classroom).
+These were assessed using routine programme data, teacher surveys, classroom visits and teacher and facilitator interviews.
+The feasibility of the current trial design was also considered.
+This included the numbers of EAL pupils reached and type of EAL pupils reached, in terms of both receipt of EverFSM (as indicated in the National Pupil Database) and in terms of range of fluency of EAL pupils (as indicated by the fluency indicators collected annually for the school census).

 Readiness for trial.
-In order to assess readiness for trial the evaluation team will use the teacher and facilitator interviews to assess whether the necessary processes and resources are in place to proceed to the main trial.
+In order to assess readiness for trial the evaluation team used the teacher and facilitator interviews to assess whether the necessary processes and resources were in place to proceed to the main trial.
 In particular, the ability of the proposed Delivery Centres to deliver CPD to trial schools, including having the capacity to do so to scale and with the necessary resources and materials in place.

 Evidence of promise.
-The pilot year will determine the perceived potential for effectiveness of the programme.
-Teacher interviews and surveys will be used to explore the extent to which teachers feel that 'EAL in the Mainstream Classroom' is improving their understanding of the linguistic demands of their subjects and changing pedagogic practice in the classroom.
-Classroom visits will also assess the extent to which the programme is being implemented in the classroom and the fidelity of programme implementation.
+The pilot year was also designed to determine the perceived potential for effectiveness of the programme.
+Teacher interviews and surveys were used to explore the extent to which teachers felt that 'EAL in the Mainstream Classroom' improved their understanding of the linguistic demands of their subjects and changing pedagogic practice in the classroom.
+Classroom visits assessed the extent to which the programme was being implemented in the classroom and the fidelity of programme implementation.

-The decision to continue to main trial will be made by 18th April, 2017 by the project funders based on the promise of the programme, feasibility of the main trial and readiness for trial.
-The criteria for continuing to main trial are outlined in Table 1:
+The decision to continue to main trial was be made by 18th April, 2017 by the project funders based on the promise of the programme, feasibility of the main trial and readiness for trial.
+The criteria used for continuing to main trial are outlined in the table below:

-Area of Evaluation Evidence Criteria Evidence of Promise 75% of participating teachers improve understanding of the linguistic demands of their subjects 75% of participating teachers and programme facilitators express confidence in the programme being able to impact positively on pupils outcomes Feasibility evidence of programme implementation in more than 75% of classrooms evidence that it is implemented with high levels of fidelity, i.e. 75% attendance at CPD and 75% completion of tasks Readiness for Trial evidence that the Delivery Centres have the ability to deliver CPD to trial schools (including necessary materials and resources in place) and recruit delivery schools
+Area of Evaluation Evidence Criteria Evidence of Promise 75% of participating teachers report an improvement in understanding of the linguistic demands of their subjects 75% of participating teachers and programme facilitators express confidence in the programme being able to impact positively on pupils outcomes Feasibility evidence of programme implementation in more than 75% of classrooms evidence that it is implemented with high levels of fidelity, ie. 75% attendance at CPD and 75% completion of tasks Readiness for Trial evidence that the Delivery Centres have the ability to deliver CPD to trial schools (including necessary materials and resources in place) and recruit delivery schools